ibm-cloud-docs/enterprise-management/iam-act.md

 You can assign the versions of only one settings template at a time in your enterprise.
 You can assign different versions of the same settings template, but you can't use multiple settings templates in an enterprise.
 You might want to assign different versions to accounts with different requirements, like production and test accounts.

-You can't assign an IAM template to the enteprise account, only child accounts.
+You can't assign an IAM template to the enterprise account, only child accounts.
 {: note}

 To create an assignment for an account settings template, complete the following steps: